-By default, STARsolo produces UMI count matrix, i.e., containing unique non-duplicated reads per sample for each gene.
+By default, STARsolo produces a UMI count matrix, i.e., containing unique non-duplicated reads per sample for each gene.
 This type of count data is a standard for single-cell RNA-seq analysis.
 For bulk RNA-seq analysis, a gene read count matrix is usually used.
-Following parameters will enable generating the output of interest.
+The following parameters will enable the generation of the output of interest.

---soloUMIdedup NoDedup, will generate a read count matrix output

---soloUMIdedup NoDedup 1MM_AII, will generate b//oth UMI and read count matrices in mtx format.
+- --soloUMIdedup NoDedup, will generate a read count matrix output - --soloUMIdedup NoDedup 1MM_AII, will generate b//oth UMI and read count matrices in mtx format.